AleOnori98/Autarky-minigrid/README.md

 # Autarky: Web-Based Energy System Modeling Platform

 **Autarky** is a full-stack open-source platform for **modeling, designing, and optimizing decentralized energy systems** such as mini-grids and swarm-grids.
-It empowers users—from engineers and researchers to policymakers and electrification agencies—to run advanced energy system optimization models via an intuitive, guided web interface.
+It empowers users, from engineers and researchers to policymakers and electrification agencies, to run advanced energy system optimization models via an intuitive, guided web interface.

 ---